kowzan-devops/kubernetes/kubernetes-basic-description.md

 - agent that runs on each node
 - responsible to check if containers are running on the nodes as expected

-Pods
+#### Pods
-- Group of containers and volumes which share the  same network namespace

-Labels
+- The smallest object within the Kubernetes ecosystem
+- pod = container or containers + storage resources + unique IP + local options
-- User defined Key:Value pair associated to Pods
+- Labels - User defined Key:Value pair associated to Pods

-Master
-- Control plane components which provide access  point for admins to manage cluster workloads
+#### Deployment
+- object that manages a replicated application
+- making sure to automatically replace any instances that fail or become unresponsive

-Service(s)
+#### Service(s)

-An abstraction which serves as a proxy for a group of Pods performing a “service”
+An abstraction which serves as a proxy for a group of Pods, performing a “service”, it means that service makes sure that network traffic can be directed to the pods for the workload.
+Types of services:

-Types of services

 - ClusterIP is the default ServiceType, ClusterIP services have a cluster-internal IP address, so they can only be reached by other cluster components.
 - NodePort enables you to create a service that’s available from outside the cluster by exposing the service on the same port for every node.
 For example, the same service might be available on host1.example.com:32768, host2.example.com:32768, and host3.example.com:32768.
 - LoadBalancer requires coordination with your cloud provider’s load balancer, which automatically routes requests to the service.
 For this reason, not all distributions of Kubernetes will support LoadBalancer services.
 - ExternalName is the most complex ServiceType, coordinating the service with your DNS server.

+Create a service that directs requests on port 80 to container port 8000 (simple LoadBalancer)
+- kubectl expose deployment nginx --port=80 --target-port=8000 --type=LoadBalancer
+- so if I write in Firefox IP_ADDRESS of POD (default 80) website will appear
-Port forwarding:
+#### Port forwarding:

 kubectl port-forward podname PORT:TARGET_PORT
 - port: the port receiving the request (on my PC)
 - targetPort: the container's port receiving the request

-Create a service that directs requests on port 80 to container port 8000 (simple LoadBalancer)
-- kubectl expose deployment nginx --port=80 --target-port=8000 --type=LoadBalancer

-so if I write in Firefox IP_ADDRESS of POD (default 80) website will appear

 ### kubectl Example commands:

       kubectl cluster-info
-      kubectl get nodes
+      kubectl config view # view cluster and client configuration kubectl get nodes
-      kubectl run hello-minikube
+      kubectl explain pods # explain = manual kubectl run hello-minikube
-      kubectl run --replicas=10 my-web-app --image=my-web-app
+      kubectl attach mywebserver -c mynginx -i # connect to a running container kubectl exec mywebserver -- /home/user/myscript.sh # run a command in a single container pod kubectl run --replicas=10 my-web-app --image=my-web-app
       kubectl get pods --field-selector status.phase=Running
       kubectl get pods --field-selector=status.phase!=Running,spec.restartPolicy=Always